attiand/example-app/README.md

-# example-app
+# Example app

-Simple maven project created from maven-archetype-quickstart
+Sample app from Quarkus with fabric8 docker-maven-plugin.